Acquiring Experience for Machine Learning Jobs: A Roadmap for Beginners

 If someone tells you “you haven’t got the experience yet” and you take their word with good faith and go and practice your skills, namely, doing something like starting the job before you have it, you should follow up with them.

-Show them what you’ve worked on (it should be noted: this requires actually going and improving your skills).
+Show them what you’ve worked on (note: this requires actually going and improving your skills).

 Say, “Hey, based on our last conversation, I wanted to let you know I’ve been working on my skills, here’s what I’ve built in the meantime.
 If you’ve got any openings, I’d love to be reconsidered.”